 You will be in small group with other beginner divers and your instructor will carefully guide you through this maze of coral.
 The reef is out of the ordinary to anything you may have seen and there is so much to see so close to the Seastar.

 An area very popular with certified divers.

 For an additional fee you may try a second dive here at Hastings Reef.

-Having just completed a dive at Michaelmas, incredibly, even with such brief experience, diving skills gained on that dive go to make you more capable and typically this dive can be up to 10 minutes longer.
+Having just completed a dive at Michaelmas, incredibly, even with such brief experience, diving skills gained on that dive go to make you more capable and typically this dive can be longer.

 Hastings is an outer reef and a very different reef system to that of Michaelmas, the water is deeper; the fish larger, there are larger schools of small fish, huge coral canyons and enormous corals over 400 years old.
 All set in a unique coral structure with caves, trenches, valleys and crevasses.
 At times you seem to be flying as the coral wall towers over you.

 The confidence gained on the first dive enables you to tackle this reef.